whsatku/koandeck/README.md

 **Koan** (กลอน; Thai poem) **Deck** is a [Haiku Deck](https://www.haikudeck.com) clone written in React Native.

-This project from mobile software development class.
+This project is from mobile software development class.

-## Note on react-native-page-swiper
-Remove .babelrc before building.
-The npm version is too old and does not offer `pager` property.

 ## Goals
 ### Project proposal stage